 Platelet-rich plasma (PRP) is a modern way to recover from soft tissue and bone injuries or chronic degenerative conditions.
 It involves extracting your body’s healing growth factors and injecting them directly into your injured area.
 At The Centers for Advanced Orthopaedics: Maryland Orthopedic Specialists Division, James S. Gardiner, MD and Christopher S. Raffo, MD are board-certified orthopedic physicians with extensive training in PRP.
-They provide treatments in both the Bethesda and Germantown, Maryland, offices.
+They provide treatments in both the Bethesda, Rockville, and Germantown, Maryland, offices.
 Call or book your consultation online to find out more about PRP.

 Your blood is primarily liquid, although it does contain small amounts of solid cells and platelets.
 Some of these components are known for their role in blood clotting when you have an injury.

 Your platelets also contain proteins that aid in healing.
 Even though platelets contain hundreds of these growth factors, it’s still a diluted amount.
 That’s why PRP is so beneficial.

 As the name suggests, platelet-rich plasma is truly rich in platelets and, by extension, powerful growth factors.
 The concentration of growth factors in PRP can be up to 10 times greater than that typically found in your blood.